 ..

 Those who know me know that I am passionate about cycling.
-A bicycle race brings together the emotions of a lifetime, pain, happiness, suspense, disappointment, surprise and joy.
-I have a huge admiration for travellers on bikes.
+A bike race brings together all the emotions of life: pain, happiness, suspense, disappointment, surprises, and joy.
+I have immense admiration for bicycle travelers.

-It is quite naturally that I followed Marie's trip with great interest.
-When she came back, I asked her to write an article about a cycling trip in Kyrgyzstan.
-She did me the honour of accepting and we had fun doing this Q&A (an interview 🙂 )
+It was only natural that I followed Marie's trip with great interest.
+When she returned, I asked her to write an article about her cycling trip to Kyrgyzstan.
+She did me the honor of accepting, and we had fun doing this Q&A (an interview, basically).

 Hi Marie, thank you for agreeing to share your cycling experience in Kyrgyzstan.
 First of all, can you introduce yourself?

-Marie, 52 years old, ex-triathlete (a shoulder injury-falling off my bike now prevents me from swimming) and musician.
-I love cycling (I ride my bike all year round by road and mountain bike, and also I ride a bike to work) I love to travel, and I love cycling.
+Marie, 52 years old, ex-triathlete (a shoulder injury-falling off my bikenow prevents me from swimming) musician.
+I love cycling (I ride all year round by road and mountain bike, and also I ride a bike to work) I love to travel, and I love cycling.
 I usually go 4 times a year, I make the most of the holidays (except for Christmas) to ride my bike.
-In the summer, I ususally leave for 7 to 8 weeks in a row.
-3200 km last year in Iceland, 2700 km this summer between Dushambé and Bishkeck.
+In the summer, I ususally leave for generally between 7 and 8 weeks straight.
+3,200 km last year in Iceland, 2,700 km this summer between Dushanbe and Bishkek.

 Why do you travel by bike?

-For me, this is the ideal mode of transportation.
-The perfect pace to discover: the possibility to talk, to meet people (much more than by car) , the pleasure added, less pollution than by car (even though the carbon footprint of a return trip by plane is far from negligible 🙁 )
+For me, it's the ideal mode of transportation.
+The perfect speed for exploring:the opportunity to chat, meet people (much than in a car), plus it's more fun and less polluting than car (even if the carbon footprint of a return flight is far from to be negligible).

 Who do you think cycling is for?